 When we apply this to designing websites and products:

-be nice to people and write performant code.
+Be helpful to people and write performant code.

 - Respect the time and diversity of the people using the product.

-design and build with usability and accessibility in mind.
+Design and build with usability and accessibility in mind.

 - Find a balance between marketing and cost.

-be critical about the cost (energy and budget), business value and intended use.
+Be critical about the cost (energy and budget), business value and intended use.

 Where to start?